pact-foundation/pact.io/ruby_provider_states.md

 # Provider States

-See [Provider States](../provider_states.md) for an introduction into this advanced topic.
+See [Provider States](/provider-states.md) for an introduction into this advanced topic.

-The text in the provider state should make sense when you read it as follows (this is how the auto-generated documentation reads):
+The text in the provider state should make sense when you read it as follows \(this is how the auto-generated documentation reads\):

-Given **an alligator with the name Mary exists** \* Upon receiving **a request to retrieve an alligator by name** \*\* from Some Consumer With {"method" : "get", "path" : "/alligators/Mary" }
+Given **an alligator with the name Mary exists** \* Upon receiving **a request to retrieve an alligator by name** \*\* from Some Consumer With {"method" : "get", "path" : "\/alligators\/Mary" }
 Some Provider will respond with { "status" : 200, ...}
 \* This is the provider state
 \*\* This is the request description

 ### Consumer code bbase

 For example, some code that creates a pact in a consumer project might look like this:

 ```ruby
 describe MyServiceProviderClient do
  subject { MyServiceProviderClient.new }